 Rajasthan has a long and colourful history and a warm and vibrant yet fiercely independent people.
 It has long been considered the centre of Hindu culture in northern India and every town and village is steeped in history.
-Our tour explores attractions both off the beaten track, and on the tourist circuit.
-We visit hill forts, nature reserves, pilgrimage centres, medieval towns, palaces and bustling walled cities.
-Ample time is allowed to soak up the atmosphere of Rajasthan, as we spend at least two nights at most destinations.
-The Rajasthan tours are of 3 weeks duration, departing Auckland on Saturday and arriving back on the Friday three weeks later.
+We have been runnig our signature Rajasthan tour continuously for the past 22 years and as you can imagine, we have made many good friends along the way.
+We stop at many places completely off the "conventional" tourist track delving into traditional Rajasthani rural life.
+We also visit hill forts, nature reserves, pilgrimage centres, medieval towns, palaces and bustling walled cities.
+Ample time is allowed to soak up the atmosphere of Rajasthan, as we spend two nights at most destinations.
+The Rajasthan tours are of 18 days duration.

 For a first timer in India, New Delhi and its chaotic traffic can be overwhelming so we start the Rajasthan tour from Bharatpur, a small town 190 kms to the south.
 We meet you at New Delhi airport and after a quick freshen up in a hotel we take a short train journey to Bharatpur where the bikes are waiting.
 We will spend 2 days acclimatising, relaxing and taking day trips from here.